ucsd-cse30-f17/pa4-public/README.md

 ### 7. Commenting and style guide
-For ARM Assembly code, please refer to PA3's commenting and style guide.
-For C code,
+For ARM Assembly code, please refer to PA3's commenting and style guide in the [PA3 Writeup](https://github.com/ucsd-cse30-f17/pa3-support/blob/master/description.pdf).

+For C code, you should write method headers and comment roughly every block of code.
+Inline comments are also fine.

 ### 8. Handin
 Commit and push the _ files to the Github repository that was created for you by 11:59pm on Thursday, November 9.
 You can push up to one day late for a 20% penalty.
 After you push, make sure to check on Github that the files are actually there.
 We will mark all of the student repositories for grading a few minutes after midnight and grade precisely what is there.